sst/guide/_chapters/create-a-cognito-identity-pool.md

 }
 ```

-This is the **Auth Role** that we were referring to our architecture diagram at the beginning of this chapter.
+This is the **Auth Role** that we were referring to in our architecture diagram at the beginning of this chapter.
 Once a user has been authenticated with our User Pool and verified with our Identity Pool, he/she is assigned this [IAM role]({% link _chapters/what-is-iam.md %}).
 This role limits what our user has access to in our AWS account.

 A quick note on the block that relates to the S3 Bucket.
 In the above policy we are granting our logged in users access to the path `private/${cognito-identity.amazonaws.com:sub}/`.
 Where `cognito-identity.amazonaws.com:sub` is the authenticated user's federated identity ID (their user id).
 So a user has access to only their folder within the bucket.
 This is how we are securing the uploads for each user.